Fall 2018 Early Decision*

-- Early Decision.
-With this binding program, you’ll receive an earlier admission decision and be required to withdraw applications to all other universities if you are accepted to Bentley.
+*Early Decision is a binding program, which requires you to withdraw applications to all other colleges if you are accepted to Bentley.

 Required Forms and Credentials

 - Application form with $75 fee.
-Complete the Common Application* (you'll need to create an account to get started) and complete the Bentley Common Application supplement.
-We recommend that you submit both documents at the same time; you also can mail them to us.
+Complete the Common Application* (you'll need to create an account to get started).

 Your nonrefundable application fee can be paid via check or money order drawn on a U.S. bank or foreign affiliate, and made payable to Bentley University.
 The check must be imprinted with a U.S. bank address and contain encoded MICR routing numbers.